-Deputy First Minister John Swinney, in a Holyrood finance and economy committee session, confirmed that the amount still owed under PFI for hospitals and schools is still £15.4 billion – meaning that not even the half of Labour’s eye-watering total PFI bill has been repaid.
+It has been recently confirmed that the amount still owed under PFI for hospitals and schools is still £15.4 billion – meaning that not even the half of Labour’s eye-watering total PFI bill has been repaid.

 Worse still, the Scottish Labour politicians who cooked up these calamitous PFI contracts have agreed to index the repayments to inflation – meaning that as the UK’s inflation rate skyrockets, so do the bloated profits of private companies benefitting from PFI.

 ❌ Labour's record on PFI contracts is nothing but a con trick – even the Scottish Labour leader says so.

 — The SNP (@theSNP) January 30, 2020